Frequently Asked Questions

-- Ensure that the proposed project aligns with AccessLex Institute's priority of funding programs that provide college students and/or college graduates from historically underrepresented groups with information and resources premised on aiding their successful matriculation into law school and the legal profession.
-The best programs are collaborative and provide meaningful and holistic content, experiences and support, and are designed to yield measurable outcomes and scalable best practices.
+- Ensure that the proposed project aligns with AccessLex Center for Legal Education Excellence funding priority of programs that provide college students and/or college graduates from historically underrepresented groups with information and resources premised on aiding their successful matriculation into law school and the legal profession.

-- Write clearly and concisely; anticipate readers’ concerns and address them.
+- Write clearly and concisely, anticipate the readers’ concerns and address them.

 - Review the application policy closely to ensure the proposed project adheres to all guidelines provided in the application policy and familiarize yourself with the deadlines.

 - As stated in the application policy, measurement and evaluation are essential components for demonstrating the effectiveness and scalability of interventions.
-We recommend applicants identify a member within their team with experience conducting project evaluations or, if appropriate, enlist an evaluation consultant to manage the project evaluation.
+We recommend applicants identify a member of within their team with experience conducting project evaluations or if appropriate an evaluation consultant to manage the project evaluation.
 Applicants may also consider allocating specific resources, 5 -10% of your program budget, to support the project evaluation.